 Our fraternities use the registration system to help them keep track of everyone who is interested in fraternity membership, but they rely much more on the in-person interactions they have with students.
 They want to be sure they are really able to get to know the people they invite to join their organization.
 Students who simply register for recruitment and then don't attend any events – or only attend the bare minimum of events – are less likely to receive a membership bid.

 I thought Tulane didn't allow recruitment until the spring; why are there recruitment events in the fall?

-While Tulane doesn't allow student to join fraternities until the spring semester, we want those students to make an informed decision about whether to join a fraternity, and if they decide to do so, which one to join.
+While Tulane doesn't allow students to join fraternities until the spring semester, we want those students to make an informed decision about whether to join a fraternity and, should they decide to do so, which one to join.
 Taking time throughout the fall to get to know members of each fraternity in relaxed, casual settings allows students to focus on academics without feeling pressure to rush into a decision about fraternity membership.